 The purchase of a Sony Z100 has a build-in 4K 600mm lens, no need for Lens support rails and a tripod that only needs to support 4Kg making its lightweight, portable design extremely easy to carry up hills in search of wildlife.

-The Sony Alpha 7R Mk.2 is a game changer for film-making.
-With the world´s first back-illuminated 35mm full-frame CMOS image sensor with 42.4 megapixels, with the ability to film in camera in 4K, the Sony A7R Mk.2 takes image resolution, sensitivity (up to ISO 102400) and speedy response to new heights.
+The Alpha 7R Mk.2 is a game changer for film-making.
+With the world´s first back-illuminated 35mm full-frame CMOS image sensor with 42.4 megapixels, the Sony A7R Mk.2 takes image resolution, sensitivity (up to ISO 102400) and speedy response to new heights.

-It packs incredible video features into a tiny package - the A7R Mk.2 has a full frame sensor, enabling ultra wide angle views for landscape vistas and facilitating it's unrivaled low light performance.
+it packs incredible 4K video features into a tiny package, enabling ultra wide angle views for landscape vistas and facilitating it's unrivaled low light performance.

-Furthermore, the Sony Alpha 7R Mk.2 has 4K video recording capabilities, as well as slow-mo up to 120fps and a dynamic range of 14 stops, meaning it's a perfect combo with the FS7.
+Furthermore, the Sony A7R Mk.2 has 4K video recording capabilities, as well as slow-mo up to 120fps and a dynamic range of 14 stops, meaning it's a perfect combo with the Sony FS7.

 Phantom 4 Quadcopter

 Ariel photography and film use to be the luxury of serious documentary filmmakers with a serious budget… not any more.